aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/04-configure-pc.md

 #### 3. Retrieve WRF v4 AMI.

-We have built an Amazon Machine Image (AMI) that contains a compiled version of WRF v4.
+An Amazon Machine Image (AMI) that contains a compiled version of WRF v4 has been built for this workshop.
 You will leverage this AMI to run WRF on a test case in the next section of this lab.

 Your **env_vars** file already contains the AMI ID you need, you can see below - just for your convenience - how we did retrieve this AMI ID.